djdex/mmadashboard/readme.txt

-This is a sports statistics dashboard project for the UFC.
+This is a sports statistics dashboard project for the UFC, made for University.
 Made in Scala.

 The API calls will not work, unless a valid API key is provided in apikey.txt The dashboard will thus only work for fighters whose data is in the FighterData file, unless you provide an API key